bq/droid2ino/README.rst

 * Use the Android support libraries v.7 in order to be able of using fragments, the action bar, the holo style, etc.

 * All the texts of the library are in English and Spanish, and it is quite easy to translate to other languages.

+If you have any questions you can contact us through the `DIY forum <http://diy.bq.com/forums/forum/forum/>`_  or sending an email to diy@bq.com.

 Features